esqu1/ProjectAPCS/README.md

 - All cube turns and cube rotations are now fully functional.
 - Fixed a bug in which the nonvisible parts of the parts were also showing colors.

-OUR PLAN

-We plan to make a virtual Rubik's Cube controlled by the keyboard.

-The basic mechanism behind this:
-We have 2 arrays.
-- The first array is a linear array of size 26 that contains the different cubelets.
-This will allow us to see which cubelets will be rotated upon a turn.
-- The second array is a 2-dimensional array (int[6][9]) that contains the various colors of each face.
-This will allow us to see if the puzzle is solved or not.

-In our examples, the following key will be used:
-White - 1
-Yellow - 2
-Orange - 3
-Red - 4
-Green - 5
-Blue - 6

-For example, using the scramble

-R F' B2 D' B U2 F' L' D B' U2 F2 D2 F' R2 B R2 F' U2 R2

-the following 2D Array is generated (columns represent the sticker position according to VisualCube's position, rows represent the face value according to the order specified by Kociemba's Algorithm):

-  0 1 2 3 4 5 6 7 8
-U 5 4 1 6 1 4 4 2 1
-D 2 6 3 1 2 1 1 1 5
-L 2 3 1 2 3 5 6 5 4
-R 5 1 4 4 4 6 6 3 4
-F 5 3 3 3 5 2 6 2 2
-B 6 5 3 4 6 5 2 6 3

-Every cubelet is assigned an integer value from 1 to 26.
-Each turn and rotation, corresponding to a matching key on the keyboard, will switch the corresponding cubelets in the linear array and the corresponding colors in the 2D Array.

-Now for the graphics aspect.
-Each cubelet will be derived from an abstract class Cubelet, which has the subclasses Corner, Edge, and Center.
-These cubelets will be exactly the same, except for how they are oriented on the cube and which stickers are colored.

-Our only problem now is to figure out how to animate the turning of the cubelets simultaneously to make it look like an actually turning Rubik's Cube.